Our most popular espresso blends

 - Sugar in Arabica coffee: 6 – 9%

 This means Robusta has more bitterness and less sweetness.
-You might have wondered why many Robusta espresso drinkers are putting two spoon-fulls of sugar in their coffee.
+You might have wondered why many Robusta espresso drinkers are putting two spoonfuls of sugar in their coffee.
 Now you know why.

-Roasted coffee beans are considered to peak in aromas, flavours and acidity approximately 3 weeks after roasting.
+Roasted coffee beans are considered to peak in aromas, flavours and acidity approximately 6 weeks after roasting.
 After that time they gradually lose some of their deliciousness and intense flavours.
-We recommend consuming your coffee between 4 days to 6 weeks after roasting.
+We recommend consuming your coffee between 4 days to 6-8 weeks after roasting for the best coffee experience.

 So, how do you know the roasting date?
 Good point.
 Your coffee beans from your specialty coffee roaster will clearly state the roast date.
 Be wary of coffees that display best before dates, or packaged on dates.
 There is a reason why they don’t want you to know.